G1OJS/SARK100-Firmware/pages/blogpages/Motivation for changes.md

 The other voltages do vary in proportion, which reduces the noise feeding through to the calculated quantities VSWR, mod Z, R and X, but some noise inevitably passes through due to non-linearities and calibration errors.

 The noise is quite repeatable, seeming to indicate that it originates in microcontroller noise and intermodulation between various harmonics of clock frequencies.

-I have yet to find a way to reduce this noise other than using brute force averaging.
+In the MR300 clone, there is very little RF screening between the DDS chip & bridge voltage amplifiers and the microcontroller and the LCD module on the other side of the PCB.
+Adding some insulated copper strip behind the LCD has helped to reduce, but not eliminate this noise.
+The trick I use when making measurements is to select a step frequency such as 233 kHz, which means that measurement frequencies are unlikely to fall on whole multiples of clock frequencies.

 ![Vf 19 to 29 MHz noise](https://g1ojs.github.io/G1OJS-MR300-SARK100-Firmware/assets/img/Vf%20with%20274%20ohm%20load%20-%2010MHz.png)